Why are there amber, red and purple zones as the total number of lifts increase?

 No. Factors such as where the load is in relation to the worker can be assessed with the MAC.
 What you should do is follow the advice for the MAC and assess the ‘worst case scenario’ for each factor.
 In your case this would be for the ‘Hand distance from the lower back’, the ‘Vertical lift region’ and ‘Torso twisting and sideways bending’.

-The MAC website gives an example of assessing an operative lifting from a pallet placed on the ground.
-At the time you do the assessment the pallet may be half full and the operative may be lifting from waist height.
-Remember, at some point the operative will be lifting items from the bottom level of the pallet and therefore will be at greater risk.
+The MAC website gives an example of assessing an worker lifting from a pallet placed on the ground.
+At the time you do the assessment the pallet may be half full and the worker may be lifting from waist height.
+Remember, at some point the worker will be lifting items from the bottom level of the pallet and therefore will be at greater risk.

 The load weight/frequency factor is different to the other risk factors because there are complex relationships between the weights that are safe to handle, the frequency of lift and the total number of lifts.
 The graphs in the MAC and V-MAC help you look at these.
 Frequent lifting can be as hazardous as infrequent lifting – it depends on the weights being handled and whether or not the worker can take breaks or pauses.